emqx/emqx/apps/emqx_bridge_influxdb/README.md

 query language that makes it easy to extract insights from time-series data.

 The application is used to connect EMQX and InfluxDB.
-User can create a rule and easily ingest IoT data into InfluxDB by leveraging the [EMQX Rules](https://docs.emqx.com/en/enterprise/v5.0/data-integration/rules.html).
+User can create a rule and easily ingest IoT data into InfluxDB by leveraging [EMQX Rules](https://docs.emqx.com/en/enterprise/v5.0/data-integration/rules.html).

-# Documention
+# Documentation

 - Refer to [Ingest data into InfluxDB](https://docs.emqx.com/en/enterprise/v5.0/data-integration/data-bridge-influxdb.html) for how to use EMQX dashboard to ingest IoT data into InfluxDB.